towns-protocol/towns/doc/casablanca/Casablanca.md

 Exact staking size, penalties and rewards are controlled by DAO.

-All nodes periodically receive same reward that covers periodic reward set by DAO as network setting and average expended [[#Gas]].
+All nodes periodically receive same reward that covers periodic reward set by DAO as network setting and average expended [gas](#gas).

 ## Validation of Stream Creation

 Validation largely happens in the same way as on Ethereum network with custom extensions to recognize and validate `latest leaf hash` transactions and to periodically test node's availability:

 As client sends new events for the given stream to the node, node broadcasts these updates to other nodes hosting this steam.
 These events are not yet *canonicalized*.
-Periodically node creates a transaction that contain latest known leaf hashes (see [[#Stream Update Process]]) to canonicalize latest events.
+Periodically node creates a transaction that contain latest known leaf hashes (see [#Stream Update Process](#stream-update-process)) to canonicalize latest events.
 Such transaction does not include hashes of all new events, only of the leaf new events: since all non-leaf events are by definition referenced by leaf events, committing hashes of latest leaf events is enough to canonicalize all preceding events in the stream.

 Then validation follows normal Ethereum approach: